 Italy can be a year-round destination for any traveler as there is so much to see and do, but the most popular times are April to June and September-October.
 These are the periods with nice weather and fewer tourists (if possible).

 There are many festivals and Christmas markets in December, so count this as another good time to visit, but will be met with crowds, both locals and visitors.

 July and August can be unusually hot, so visit inland cities can be tough.
 If you are planning on visiting coastal cities, summer is OK, as the climate around the coastline is milder during the summer.
 Northern parts of Italy could be better for the high summer months.

 12. Money matters

-Italy is part of the European Union and Euro zone and official currency is Euro.
+Italy is part of the European Union and Eurozone and the official currency is Euro.
 You should always pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate.
 (Xe.com).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
-It is always good to have some cash on you, especially when leaving a tip in the restaurant or for taxi ride.
+It is always good to have some cash on you, especially when leaving a tip in the restaurant or for a taxi ride.

 Read more: Money and Banks in Italy